quilicicf/Gut/specs/user_documentation.md

   * upstream: if in `['u', 'upstream']`
 * `--branch, -b` The name of the branch to delete.
 Exclusive with `-t`
 * `--tag, -t` The name of the tag to delete.
 Exclusive with `-b`
+* `--assume-yes, -y` Does not ask for a confirmation before deleting an element.
+To be used with caution

 Examples: